lequochung19971/json-server-jwt-csfr/README.md

-# JSONServer + JWT Auth
+# JSONServer + JWT Auth + CSRF

-A Fake REST API using json-server with JWT authentication.
+A Fake REST API using json-server with JWT authentication and prevent XSS and CSFR attacks

-Implemented End-points: login,register
+## Features
+- Login
+- Register
+- Refresh Token
+- Prevent XSS and CSFR acttacks

 ## Install